Toxicity of broad beans

 Medicinal values: diuretic and depurative.
 (More information)

-Are broad beans toxic?
+Can broad beans be toxic?

 Broad beans are not toxic for people, except for people suffering from favism, in which case, they are very toxic.